Dell-Networking/ansible-dellos-docs/source/roles.rst

 VRRP role
 ---------

 The `dellos-vrrp <https://galaxy.ansible.com/Dell-Networking/dellos-vrrp/>`_ role facilitates configuration of virtual router redundancy protocol (VRRP) attributes.
-This role supports the creation of vrrp groups for interfaces, and setting the vrrp group attributes.
+This role supports the creation of VRRP groups for interfaces, and setting the VRRP group attributes.

 Abstracted for ``OS6`` ``OS9`` ``OS10``